Cesarito2021/CSF-CM/README.md

 Users can upload up to three layers (.GeoTIFF) containing the required geospatial data for the overlapped area.
 Refer to Table 1 in the app for specific example data requirements.

 #### Requested Data
-After uploading the geospatial data, the app will display some available geospatial datasets from GEE (see Table 1).
-Users can select the appropriate column names from a drop-down menu.
+After uploading the geospatial data, the app will display available geospatial datasets from GEE (see Table 1).
+Users can select some of these datasets to combine with the previously uploaded layer.
+Layers can be selected from a drop-down menu (e.g., layer1, layer2, etc.).

-#### Selection for Weight of Layers
+#### Setting the Weight for Layers
-After setting the requested geospatial inputs, users can select a weighting score for each layer in the GEE app.
-The default is 1 if no modifications are made, but users can assign decimal values (e.g., 0.2 to indicate 20%).
+After uploading and selecting geospatial data to combine, users can enter a weighting score for each layer in the GEE app.
+The default value is 1 if no modifications are made, but users can assign decimal values (e.g., 0.2 to indicate 20%).

 #### Download Outputs
-Users must select a directory before clicking 'Run' to save the geospatial CSF composite data.
+Users must set the path and name where the CSF composite map will be saved before clicking 'Run' to store the geospatial CSF composite data.
 - **Download CSF composite (.GeoTIFF)**: Download a layer of combined maps.

 #### Run Analysis